Terms of Reference

 The SARC will meet at least four times a year.
 The Chair of the SARC may convene additional meetings, as he/she deems necessary.

-SARC meetings will normally be attended by the Accounting Officer, the Director of Corporate Services, the Head of Internal Audit and a representative from the Northern Ireland Audit Office.
+SARC meetings will normally be attended by the Accounting Officer, the Director of Corporate Services, the Director of Legal, Governance and Research Services, the Director of Parliamentary Services, the Head of Internal Audit, and a representative from the Northern Ireland Audit Office.

 The SARC may ask any or all of those who normally attend but who are not members to withdraw to facilitate open and frank discussion of particular matters.

 The Assembly Commission, the Accounting Officer or Secretariat Management Group may ask the SARC to convene further meetings to discuss particular issues on which they want the Committee’s advice.

 At the discretion of the Chair, minor matters which require attention between scheduled meetings of SARC may be dealt with by correspondence and reported to the next scheduled meeting.

 For each meeting the SARC will be provided with: